lucamora/odin-docker/README.md

-# ODIN Docker image
+# ODIN Docker image (unofficial)
-[Docker image](https://hub.docker.com/r/lucamora/odin) of [ODIN](https://github.com/rnt-pmi/odin) pluggable meta-annotations and metrics for the diagnosis of classification and localization.
+Unofficial [Docker image](https://hub.docker.com/r/lucamora/odin) of [ODIN](https://github.com/rnt-pmi/odin) pluggable meta-annotations and metrics for the diagnosis of classification and localization.

 ## Usage
 Mount the folder with the notebooks inside a container based on the ODIN image: